Python API Reference

 FitResult

-The FitResult class stores the results of an MCMC fit, including the posterior samples, log probabilities, and best-fit parameters.
+The FitResult class stores the results of an MCMC fit, including the posterior samples, log probabilities, top-k best-fit parameters, and the full bilby Result object for diagnostics.

 Documenting Python Code